djangodeployment/django-deployment-book/09-recovery1.rst

 If this is a small virtual server, it should finish in a few minutes.
-**This, however, is just a temporary test.** There are many things that won't work correctly, and one of the most important is that we haven't backed up PostgreSQL (and MySQL, if you happen to use it).
+**This, however, is just a temporary test.** There are many things that won't work correctly, and one of the most important is that we haven't backed up PostgreSQL (and MySQL, if you happen to use it), and any SQLite files we backed up may be corrupted.
 We just made this test to get you up and running.
 Let me now explain what these configuration files mean.

 Duply configuration
 -------------------